milandeepak/100DaysofCode/Day2/README.md

 ## On Day 2 I learned about
 - About Data Types
 - How to perform mathematical operations on numbers
-- How to perform type conversion
+- How to perfor#m type conversion
 - How to use the round function
 - About f-strings